brianstock/MixSIAR/README.md

 ### ON CITING MixSIAR:

-If you use MixSIAR GUI results in publications, please cite the MixSIAR GUI manual as (similar to how you cite R):
+If you use MixSIAR results in publications, please cite the MixSIAR manual as (similar to how you cite R):

 >B. C. Stock and B. X. Semmens (2013).
-MixSIAR GUI User Manual, version ##. https://github.com/brianstock/MixSIAR.
+MixSIAR User Manual.
+Version ##. https://github.com/brianstock/MixSIAR.

 The primary citation for _Bayesian mixing models_ (MixSIR):